Child Care Solicitors Leeds, Sheffield & York

 How Will the Courts Decide What Orders to Make?

-The court will, where appropriate, encourage parents to come to an agreement about issues such as where the child live and the arrangements for them spending time with the other parent.
+The court will, where appropriate, encourage parents to come to an agreement about issues such as where the child lives and arrangements for them to spend time with the other parent and grandparents.
 However, when the parents or other family members cannot agree the court will consider the best interests of the child.
 The words used in the relevant legislation, the Children Act 1989, is that the welfare of the child is the Court’s paramount consideration.

 As part of their decision making the court will consider the ‘welfare checklist’ when making decisions about children to promote their welfare at all times.
 The checklist includes the followings factors: